jih189/TAMP_homerobot_Fetch/task_planner/readme_files/problem_generation_tutorial.md

 ## Problem Modeling

-The Problem Builder categorizes problems into three types based on their complexity and constraints: `simple`, `sequential`, and `crossing`.
-Additionally, the modeling approach can be divided into three placement strategies: `rectangular placement`, `linear placement`, and `circular placement`.
-Each problem type requires specific `grasp_parameters` for proper modeling.
+The Problem Builder categorizes problems into three types based on their complexity and constraints type `simple`, `sequential`, and `crossing`.
+Moreover, the modeling approach can be divided into three placement strategies `rectangular placement`, `linear placement`, and `circular placement`.
+Each problem type requires specific `placement_parameters` for proper modeling.

 ### Rectangular Placement
 Applicable for arranging multiple objects on a plane, such as moving cups on a surface or items on a shelf.